Every authority blogger was once a first-time visitor to somebody else’s blog. That’s even before any of them started their first blogs.

-For your first-time blog readers, the colors you choose for your logo, header, headlines, images, links, and call-to-action buttons will either encourage or discourage engagement.
+For your first-time blog readers, the colors that you choose for your logo, header, headlines, images, links and call-to-action buttons will either encourage or discourage engagement.

 Consider the Pizza Hut email design.
 It’s colorful and reinforces that “hungry” feeling for the customer

-For more information, check out Gregory Ciotti’s excellent guide, The Psychologies of Colors in Marketing and Branding.
+For more information, check out Gregory Ciotti’s excellent guide, The Psychology of Colors in Marketing and Branding.